networknt/light-doc/content/about/benefits.md

 ---
-title: The Benefits of Static Site Generators
+title: Benefits of Light Platform
-linktitle: The Benefits of Static
+linktitle: Benefits
-description: Improved performance, security and ease of use are just a few of the reasons static site generators are so appealing.
+description: Improved performance, Lowered production cost, security and ease of use are just a few of the reasons Light Platform is so appealing.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01
-keywords: [ssg,static,performance,security]
+keywords: [productivity,cost,performance,security]
 menu:
   docs:
     parent: "about"